Schools of Public Engagement: The 1990s and after

 The New School, for most of its history, operated as a noncredit institution, serving largely white, middle-class, often politically progressive, often Jewish adults living in Manhattan who were interested in intellectual stimulation and self-improvement.
 In the early 1990s, the institution, sensing demographic changes and needing to supplement its revenue, began to encourage credit students to matriculate at the institution, a trend which culminated in the establishment of the adult BA program in the mid-1990s.
 The credit students generally represented a younger and more diverse population.

 Several important developments occurred at the institution in the early 2000s.
 A strong advising program guided the curriculum's transformation from an intellectual free-for-all of courses often taught by teachers with sharply varying credentials to a smaller, more rigorous set of offerings taught by professionals, often bearing the highest degree in their fields.
 In 2005, as part of the rebranding of the entire university envisioned by President Bob Kerrey, the division was renamed The New School for General Studies, to clarify its mission and perhaps to invite comparisons with Columbia University's prestigious, similarly named School of General Studies.
 Also in 2005, the New School agreed to a contract with Local 7902 of ACT-UAW, an affiliate of the United Auto Workers, guaranteeing job security to part-time faculty who had taught at The New School for more than ten semesters.

 Following the part-time faculty's success in gaining recognition and security, New School students set about creating a university-wide representative body.
 Many efforts had been made to establish a student legislative body, to address student grievances and concerns, but they were stymied by disconnected university divisions and an unenthusiastic administration.
-However, the long-standing efforts finally paid off in the Fall 2006 term when a University-wide Student Senate was formed involving representatives from all of the school's divisions.
+However, the long-standing efforts paid off in the Fall 2006 term when a University-wide Student Senate was formed involving representatives from all of the school's divisions.
 The USS gained administration support and funding from the board of trustees and is set to ratify a new constitution.
 Beginning during the Spring 2007 semester, representatives were elected from each division.